 And here’s what each part of the SMART acronym means:

 Make sure your objective is clearly defined.
 Narrow your scope of the objective so that it has a very tangible and specific outcome.
 This helps you focus your intent.
 When writing this part of the objective, think of the Who, What, Where, When, and Why of it all.

 Make sure you can actually quantify the objective.
 You won’t know when the project objective has been met if it's not measurable.
 Therefore, make sure the objective is trackable to keep you and the team accountable.

 Make sure you can accomplish the objective.
 Identify the clear steps that need to happen to make sure the objective is completed.
 When writing this portion of the objective ask yourself how you will accomplish it.
 What steps need to be taken in order to accomplish the specific objective you’ve defined?

 This one is really important.
 Don’t set objectives that can’t be achieved within the constraints of the project.
 Make sure your objective is practical.
 Do you have the budget to do this?
 Is there enough time?
 Does your team have the right knowledge or do you have time to invest in learning?

 When will this be done by?
-Having a clear end date defined helps everybody involved.
+Having a clear end date or time frame defined helps everybody involved.
 It lets you know when you need to focus on that objective.
 It also helps you set a relationship between multiple objectives on a project as well.
 If you can’t do objective C until A is done and A is getting done in Q1, then you should have C completed in Q2.